ABOUT GOVERNMENT-MANDATED PROJECT LABOR AGREEMENTS ON PUBLIC CONSTRUCTION PROJECTS:

 On Oct.
 18, 2022, ABC filed extensive formal comments in response to the FAR Council’s ABC-opposed Aug.
 19, 2022, proposal.
 ABC’s opposition to the FAR Council’s proposed rule was shared by more than 50 members of the U.S. House and Senate, 19 Republican governors and a diverse coalition of construction industry, small business and taxpayer advocates urging the administration to withdraw its proposed rule and other Biden administration schemes pushing government-mandated PLAs on state and local government construction projects receiving federal assistance via $260 billion via federal agency infrastructure grant programs (visit abc.org/PLAGrants to learn more).

-Learn more about government-mandated PLAs and Biden administration pro-PLA policies via ABC’s 2024 FAQ document and coalition website at BuildAmericaLocal.com.
+Learn more about government-mandated PLAs and Biden administration pro-PLA policies via a federal coalition website at BuildAmericaLocal.com.

 Biden Rule Replaces Obama Rule

-The Biden proposal replaces President Obama’s Feb.
-2, 2009, Executive Order 13502, which encourages federal agencies to mandate PLAs on large-scale federal construction projects exceeding $25 million in total value on a case-by-case basis, and permits states and localities to mandate PLAs on federally assisted projects.
-ABC estimates the final Biden proposal will affect as many as 120 federal contracts valued at $16 billion, which is approximately 44% of the value of federal construction put in place in FY 2023.
+Effective Jan.
+22, 2024, the Biden PLA rule replaces President Obama’s Feb.
+2, 2009, Executive Order 13502, which encouraged federal agencies to mandate PLAs on large-scale federal construction projects exceeding $25 million in total value on a case-by-case basis, and permits states and localities to mandate PLAs on federally assisted projects.
+ABC estimates the final Biden proposal will affect as many as 180 federal contracts valued at $16 billion, which is approximately 44% of the value of federal construction put in place in FY 2023.

-The Obama order also repealed President George W. Bush's Executive Orders 13202 and 13208, which prohibited PLA mandates on federal and federally assisted projects from 2001-2009.
+The Obama order repealed President George W. Bush's Executive Orders 13202 and 13208, which prohibited PLA mandates on more than $147 billion worth of federal and hundreds of billions of dollars worth of federally assisted construction projects from 2001-to 2009.
 ABC and other industry groups were critical of a July 10, 2009, White House Office of Management and Budget (OMB) memo M-09-22 to federal agency heads implementing the Obama order in advance of a FAR proposed rule.

 July 14, 2009, the federal register published a notice for proposed rulemaking for FAR Case 2009-005, Use of Project Labor Agreements for Federal Construction Projects.
 ABC and ABC members and employees submitted the following comments to the FAR's proposed rule: